Netatalk/netatalk/APPLETALK.md

 (e.g. Debian) others have the kernel module but with a blacklisting in effect that has to be deactivated before you can use it (e.g. Fedora.)

-Netatalk supplies two different types of AFP servers and both can run at the same time.
-Classic AFP requires afpd and atalkd.
-AFP over TCP only requires afpd.

-Classic AFP on GNU/Linux requires that CONFIG_ATALK is compiled into the kernel or as a kernel module.
+Classic AFP on Linux requires that CONFIG_ATALK is compiled into the kernel or as a kernel module.
 To check to see if the kernel has support for AppleTalk: